StarSheriff2/thenextweb-responsive-design-clone/README.md

 In this project we used different responsive web design principles, such as media queries, responsive grids, flex-boxes, and a clear html outline.

+Background image techniques were used to make the images responsive while keeping their aspect-ratio intact.

 We applied a mobile first approach in the design, with 4 breakpoints in total.

 **Website Screenshot:**